bendaggers/gemini-fe/README.md

 ### Pending Items

 - ~~Create a Modal Component~~
-- Create service
+- ~~Create service~~
-- Create a back end API Endpoint for Transaction that accepts txnId as arguments
+- ~~Create a back end API Endpoint for Transaction that accepts txnId as arguments~~
-- Create function to get the selected row's txnid
+- ~~Create function to get the selected row's txnid~~
-- Create new HTTP Service for the 'single' transaction that accepts txnId as a parameter.
+- ~~Create new HTTP Service for the 'single' transaction that accepts txnId as a parameter.~~
+- Create a working Modal that will be displayed when row is clicked.
 - Display selected Transaction's detail in a modal.
 - Fix notification body font style and color.